What Can Cause Snapchat Ad Accounts to Deactivate?

 To keep your social account secure, a social network might disconnect the account from Sprinklr when it identifies certain behaviors.
 The following behaviors are likely to get flagged and should be avoided as a best practice:

-Token Lifespans for a Social Network
+Token Lifespans for Snapchat

 Tokens from each social network can have built-in expiration dates so that they don’t grant access to information forever.
 Disconnection can be expected based on each social network’s authentication policy: